 Below are some of the top Sim-only offerings.

-Giffgaff uses O2's network, so is available in most of the UK, but Sims will only work in phones that are unlocked or on O2.
-So if your phone is locked to Vodafone for example, you'll need to get it unlocked to get Giffgaff to work in it.
+Giffgaff offers a range of bundles or 'goody bags' on a month-by-month basis, giving you maximum flexibility.
+It uses O2's network, so is available in most of the UK, but Sims will only work in phones that are unlocked or on O2.
+So if your phone is locked to Vodafone for example, you'll need to get it unlocked.

 Giffgaff now offers two Sim sizes: standard and nano.
-If you need a micro-Sim (for use in the iPhone 4 or 4S) then order the standard Sim.
-These are "snappable" dual Sims, so they will work in phones which require a micro-Sim, as well as mobiles which just require a standard Sim.
+If you need a micro-Sim (for the iPhone 4 or 4S) then order the standard Sim.
+These are "snappable" dual Sims, so they will work in phones which require a micro-Sim, as well.

 Three Mobile*Cheapest contract Sim-only deal